contractdesign/reading/apue.md

 2.  `exec` (7 variants)
 3.  `waitpid`

-Comment: to find the location of a header file, use `find` in /usr/include and /usr/lib (see [stackoverflow](http://stackoverflow.com/questions/13079650/how-can-i-find-the-header-files-of-the-c-programming-language-in-linux)).
+Note: to find the location of a header file, use `find` in /usr/include and /usr/lib (see [stackoverflow](http://stackoverflow.com/questions/13079650/how-can-i-find-the-header-files-of-the-c-programming-language-in-linux)).

-## TODO how is /usr organized?

-## TODO continue notes after figure 1.7
+## Threads

+-   **thread**: set of machine instructions executing at one time. identified by **thread id**

+All threads within a process share the same address space, file descriptors, stacks, and process-related attibutes.